Kyle Flanagan (rugby league)

-He previously played for the Cronulla-Sutherland Sharks and the Sydney Roosters in the National Rugby League.
+He previously played for the Cronulla-Sutherland Sharks, Sydney Roosters and the Canterbury-Bankstown Bulldogs in the NRL.

 Background

 Kyle Flanagan was born in Sydney, New South Wales, Australia on 15 September 1998.
-He is the son of former St. George Dragons, Western Suburbs Magpies and Parramatta Eels player and former maiden premiership-winning coach of Cronulla-Sutherland Sharks, Shane Flanagan.
+He is the son of St George Coach Shane Flanagan.

 Career

 2018

 In Round 24 of the 2018 NRL season, Flanagan made his NRL debut under the coaching of his father in the Sharks' 38–12 win over the Newcastle Knights.
 On 23 September 2018, Flanagan played for Newtown in the Intrust Super Premiership NSW grand final defeat against Canterbury.

 2019

 In Round 13 of the 2019 NRL season, Flanagan scored 18 individual points which included a try and seven goals as Cronulla defeated Parramatta 42-22 at Shark Park.

 On 22 July 2019, Flanagan signed a two-year deal to join the Sydney Roosters starting in the 2020 NRL season.

 2020

 In round 16 of the 2020 NRL season, he kicked nine goals in a 58-12 victory over Brisbane at the Sydney Cricket Ground.

 Flanagan finished his first season with the Roosters with 4 tries and 91 goals.

 Flanagan played a total of 20 games for the Sydney Roosters in the 2020 NRL season as the club finished fourth on the table.
 Flanagan played in both finals games as the club were eliminated in straight sets from the finals series losing to Penrith and Canberra.
 In the wake of their exit from the finals, the club informed Flanagan that he would not be required for the 2021 season.

-On 26 October 2020, he signed a three year deal with the Canterbury-Bankstown Bulldogs.
+On 26 October 2020, he signed a three-year deal with the Canterbury-Bankstown Bulldogs.